anykeyh/rails_db_views/README.md

 ### Deletion

-Moreover, you can force the deletion of a view or function using the new directive `remove`.
+Moreover, you can force the deletion of a view using the new directive `remove`.
 Getting bored about this *top_30_articles_in_belgium* view and want a *top_50_articles_in_belgium* instead?
 Just set `--!deleted` into the file which defined the old view, and that's it!
 The view will be removed and not created again!